Connect with us

 During his time in Scotland, the King is anticipated to step back from public duties and relish moments of solitude with his inner circle of friends and family.

-On New Year's Eve, King Charles and Queen Camilla were spotted waving to well-wishers during a church service, marking one of their last public appearances before their retreat to Scotland.
+On New Year's Eve, King Charles and Queen were spotted waving to well-wishers during a church service, marking one of their last public appearances before their retreat to Scotland.

 The couple exchanged greetings with notable figures such as the Bishop of Norwich, the Right Reverend Graham Usher, and Reverend Canon Dr Paul Rees-Williams at St Mary Magdalene Church in Sandringham.